alexnathanson/solar-protocol/installation.md

 ## Hardware

-* Solar Charge Controller: We use EPever Tracer3210AN, but any Epever Tracer-AN Series would work.
+* Solar Charge Controller: We use EPever Tracer2210AN, but any Epever Tracer-AN Series would work.
-* Raspberry Pi 3B+ or more recent
+* Raspberry Pi 4 (or 3B+)

 ### Wiring
 This works with a USB to RS485 converter (ch340T chip model).